News

 In addition, about half of the Internet traffic is due to bots and not real visitors, so these statistics are skewed by default.

 Icing on the cake.
 Such a system is easy to hack from both inside and outside.
-So, it's unfair in more than one way and it creates an unhealthy competitive atmosphere.

 This kind of mechanism will therefore not exist on TGCM Comics and will be replaced by the random playlist principle in order to guarantee an equal rate of visibility for all comics and leave the reader the real choice to read/discover what he or she wants.